jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab0.md

  */
 void sweep(uint8_t *led, int size)
 {
-    /* itierate over the size of the array */ for ( int i = 0; i < size; i++)
+    /* iterate over the size of the array */ for ( int i = 0; i < size; i++)
     {

     }
-    /* itierate over the size of the array */ for (int i = size - 1; i >= 0; i--)
+    /* iterate over the size of the array */ for (int i = size - 1; i >= 0; i--)
     {